-Since 2013, a team, including parish councillors and other parish residents, worked to capture that shared vision and create a Neighbourhood Plan for substantially all of the parishes of Newbold Astbury and Moreton cum Alcumlow.
+In 2013, the parish council set up a Steering Group, including parish councillors and other parish residents, to guide the creation of a Neighbourhood Plan.
+Since then, the Steering Group worked to capture that shared vision and create a Neighbourhood Plan for substantially all of the parishes of Newbold Astbury and Moreton cum Alcumlow.

 Following the electors’ overwhelming approval of the plan in the referendum on 17 August 2017, Cheshire Council have adopted (or “made”) the plan, and now forms part of the statutory development plan for Cheshire East Council.

 - Read the adopted version of the neighbourhood plan

 - Read the milestones passed in successfully creating the plan

 The parish council has now set up a Revision Working Group, largely comprising members of the original Steering Group to update the Plan in the light of experience and a changing environment.
 The group will evaluate the existing Policies under the following categories:-